 If you don’t have pumpkin pie spice on hand, you can substitute it with ½ teaspoon ground cinnamon and ¼ teaspoon ground nutmeg.

 To make the mousse, first, place an empty medium-sized bowl in the refrigerator to chill.
 Then in a medium saucepan, add the pureed pumpkin, 1 cup of the cream, sugar, and pumpkin spice.
 Set the heat on medium and cook for 5 minutes.
 Turn off the heat and let cool completely.
 You can put it in the refrigerator to speed the cooling process along.

 Add the remaining 2 cups of cream to the bowl that’s been chilling in the fridge and whip until soft peaks form.
 Gently fold in the pumpkin mixture using a sturdy rubber spatula.
 Pour mixture into serving dishes and serve with gingersnaps, if desired.
 Sprinkle with cinnamon, nutmeg, or pumpkin pie spice, if desired.

 Pumpkin Mousse Pie.
 Double the recipe listed above.
 Pour mousse into a pie pan that has been lined with gingersnaps.
 You can also use a simple graham cracker crust and top the mousse with crumbled gingersnaps.

 Pumpkin Mousse Cake.
 Prepare cake recipe of choice and bake in two 8 inch round pans.
-Let cake cool completely.
+Let the cake cool completely.
 Spread ½ of the mousse on top of one of the cake rounds.
-Top with the second cake, and then remaining mousse.
-Spread some of the mousse over the sides, if desired.
+Top with the second cake, and then spread the remaining mousse over the sides, if desired.